Nick Vigil: 2018

 During training camp, Vigil competed against Carl Lawson to be the starting strongside linebacker after Lawson performed well in Vigil's absence.
 Head coach Marvin Lewis named Vigil the starting strongside linebacker to start the regular season, alongside Jordan Evans and middle linebacker Preston Brown.
-He started in the Cincinnati Bengals' season-opener at the Indianapolis Colts and collected a season-high 11 solo tackles during their 34–23 victory.
-In Week 3, he collected a season-high 12 combined tackles (nine solo) during a 31–21 loss at the Carolina Panthers.
-In Week 6, Vigil suffered a knee injury during the first quarter of a 28-21 loss to the Pittsburgh Steelers and missed the next two games (Weeks 7–8).
+He started in the Bengals' season-opener at the Indianapolis Colts and collected a season-high 11 solo tackles during their 34–23 victory.
+In Week 3, he collected a season-high 12 combined tackles (nine solo) during a 31–21 loss at the Panthers.
+In Week 6, Vigil suffered a knee injury during the first quarter of a 28–21 loss to the Pittsburgh Steelers and missed the next two games (Weeks 7–8).

 2019

-In week 4 against the Pittsburgh Steelers, Vigil recorded a team high 11 tackles and forced a fumble off rookie wide receiver Diontae Johnson in the 27–3 loss.
+In week 4 against the Steelers, Vigil recorded a team high 11 tackles and forced a fumble off rookie wide receiver Diontae Johnson in the 27–3 loss.

 In week 5 against the Arizona Cardinals, Vigil recorded a team high 13 tackles in the 26–23 loss.

-In week 6 against the Baltimore Ravens, Vigil made a team high 13 tackles and recovered a fumble forced on tight end Mark Andrews in the 23–17 loss.
+In week 6 against the Ravens, Vigil made a team high 13 tackles and recovered a fumble forced on tight end Mark Andrews in the 23–17 loss.

 In week 11 against the Oakland Raiders, Vigil recorded a team high 12 tackles and recovered a fumble forced by teammate Josh Tupou on Josh Jacobs in the 17–10 loss.

-In week 14 against the Cleveland Browns, Vigil recorded his first interception of the season off a pass thrown by Baker Mayfield during the 27–19 loss.
+In week 14 against the Browns, Vigil recorded his first interception of the season off a pass thrown by Baker Mayfield during the 27–19 loss.

 Los Angeles Chargers

 On March 30, 2020, the Los Angeles Chargers signed Vigil to a one-year contract.
-Vigil made his debut with the Chargers in Week 1 against his former team, the Cincinnati Bengals.
+Vigil made his debut with the Chargers in Week 1 against his former team, the Bengals.
 During the game, Vigil recorded 5 tackles and recovered a fumble lost by Joe Mixon in the 16–13 win.

 In Week 15 against the Las Vegas Raiders on Thursday Night Football, Vigil led the team with nine tackles and recorded his first sack as a Charger on Derek Carr during the 30–27 overtime win.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 After becoming a free agent again following the 2020 season, Vigil signed a one-year contract worth up to $2.25 million with the Minnesota Vikings on April 6, 2021.
 He played in 16 games with 12 starts, finishing fourth on the team with 85 tackles.

 Arizona Cardinals

-On March 22, 2022, Vigil signed a one-year contract with the Arizona Cardinals.
+On March 22, 2022, Vigil signed a one-year contract with the Cardinals.
 He was placed on injured reserve on October 8.

+New York Jets

+On August 6, 2023, Vigil signed with the Jets.
+He was released on August 28.

+Minnesota Vikings (second stint)

+On August 31, 2023, Vigil signed with the practice squad of the Vikings.
+He was signed to the active roster on November 11, 2023.
+Vigil was released on December 23.
+He was re-signed to the practice squad on December 29.